 Gatorounds is a patient-centered rounding system that applies championship athletic principles to health care.
 We are applying the lessons learned by the University of Florida’s premier football, basketball, and volleyball […]

 Gatorounds is a patient-centered rounding system that applies championship athletic principles to health care.
 We are applying the lessons learned by the University of Florida's premier football, basketball, and volleyball coaches to the care of our patients.
+Understanding that not everyone is an avid sports fan, we have also reached out to our music school to offer another useful analogy for effective teamwork in healthcare, the Symphony Orchestra.
+Our goals:

 Participation of bedside nurses, case manager, and pharmacist in work round management decisions.